esl-epfl/x-heep/README.md

 then going to the target system built folder

 ```
-cd ./build/openhwgroup.org_systems_core-v-mini-mcu_0/ams_sim-vcs
+cd ./build/openhwgroup.org_systems_core-v-mini-mcu_0/sim-vcs
 ```

 and running the same executable as for the digital simulation.
 Note that with Verdi you can view both the digital and the analog waveforms.

 Additional instructions on how to run an analog / mixed-signal simulation of X-HEEP can be found [here](AnalogMixedSignal.md).
+To try out the simulation, we provide an example SPICE netlist of an simple 1-bit ADC created by us and exported from [xschem](https://xschem.sourceforge.io/stefan/index.html) and which uses the PTM 65nm bulk CMOS model from [https://ptm.asu.edu](https://ptm.asu.edu/).

 ### Compiling for Questasim